Statement on Graduate Admissions

 If you miss the December 1 deadline but meet the January 1 deadline you will still be considered for other forms of financial support.
 Any applications completed after the January 1 deadline will only be considered on a space-available basis.

-Applications must be complete in the Graduate and International Admissions Center (GIAC) by the appropriate deadline (see online application).
+Applications must be complete in the Office of Graduate Admissions (OGA) by the appropriate deadline (see online application).
 This means ALL ITEMS must be received by the deadline.

 All items are to be submitted electronically, and you are strongly encouraged to complete the online application well in advance of the actual deadline.
 Items such as the statement of purpose and letters of recommendation will have instructions in the online application.
 It is strongly preferred that at least 2 of your letters of recommendation be from professionals in academia, i.e. faculty, researchers, etc., who can speak to your academic success and aptitude.

-NOTE: Do NOT submit any paper documents to GIAC or to the department.
+NOTE: Do NOT submit any paper documents to OGA or to the department.
 They will not be accepted and could cause your application to be delayed.

 Applicants to our graduate program are expected to have completed a minimum of